mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 **Authentication** and **authorization**, plus **detection** can prevent/detect these threats:
 - **Perimeter design**: understand what are the requirements and capabilities derived from being in a zone and define the boundaries of that zone, then ensure that those are "defendable".
 - **Access control**: authenticate each way to get inside, potentially with different access levels.
 - **Surveillance**: beginning of "detection system", someone directly or indirectly checking relevant locations.
-One may "force" its way trough an access control zone (e.g. picking a lock, breaking a wall, killing the guard).
-We want to detect/prevent the attackers to obtain access trough recognition.
+One may "force" its way through an access control zone (e.g. picking a lock, breaking a wall, killing the guard).
+We want to detect/prevent the attackers to obtain access through recognition.
 ## The Security Defense Chain
 In short: Deter, Delay, Detect, Respond.